intercede-sdk/getUser/README.md

 Install node packages with `npm install`

-Develop with `npm run dev`, which allows hot reloading of node.js server, and hosts a local server at http://localhost:3000
+Develop with `npm run dev`, which allows hot reloading of node.js server, and hosts a local server at http://localhost:3000 User data can be viewed by going to http://localhost:3000/contact/3EB6F2B9-92AA-4D2D-AA79-513C41378132, where the GUID after `/contact/` is the GUID of a user in MyID.

 Run on server with `node index.js`